Chunnyluny-RimWorld-Modding/DogApparel/README.md

 ### Any requirements for this mod to work?

-Yes, you need [Animal Gear](https://steamcommunity.com/workshop/filedetails/?id=1541438907) this mod is intended to use the code to use the features where animals can wear apparel just like their human (pawn) human owners.
-Also recommended and required: [Animal Equipment](https://steamcommunity.com/sharedfiles/filedetails/?id=2568865984) if you are using an external mod manager tool like [RimPy](https://github.com/rimpy-custom/RimPy/releases) or [RimSort](https://github.com/RimSort/RimSort) recommended and explained on my [Troubleshootingguide](https://github.com/Chunnyluny/troubleshootingguide/README.md).
-More information is found on [About.xml](About/About.xml)
+Yes, you need [Animal Gear](https://steamcommunity.com/workshop/filedetails/?id=1541438907) this mod is created to use the animal gear framework.
+Also recommended and required: [Animal Equipment](https://steamcommunity.com/sharedfiles/filedetails/?id=2568865984) if you are using an external mod manager tool like [RimPy](https://github.com/rimpy-custom/RimPy/releases) or [RimSort](https://github.com/RimSort/RimSort) they are recommended and will help loading the mod in the correct order.
+These mod managers are more explained on my [Troubleshootingguide](https://github.com/Chunnyluny/troubleshootingguide/README.md).
+More information about this mod is found on [About.xml](DogApparel/About/About.xml)

-#### Combat Extended compatible?
+### Combat Extended compatible?

-No idea.
-I don't play with [Combat Extended](https://github.com/CombatExtended-Continued/CombatExtended).
+Why wouldn't it be?
+I avoid playing with Combat Extended because patching is somewhat complicated, [Combat Extended](https://github.com/CombatExtended-Continued/CombatExtended).
 I hope you are using the GitHub version of CE.
-If you are a CE user and want to use this mod, feel free to let me know if they are compatible.
+If you are a CE user and you can provide any information about their compatiblity, feel free to let me know about your experience with using both mods.

-##### Can I use this mod with [any other mods]?
+### Can I use this mod with [any other mods]?

 Sure it will be possible.
-It's extremely unlikely for there to be any conflict between Dogutility and any other mod.
+It's extremely unlikely for there to be any conflict between DogApparel any other mod.
 It is supposed to work with animalgear and animal equipment mod, they are required to get this mod work.
-If you do run into an incompatibility of any kind, though, feel free to [open an issue](https://github.com/Chunnyluny/Dogutility/issues/new) about it.
+If you do run into an incompatibility of any kind, though, feel free to [open an issue](https://github.com/Chunnyluny/Dogutility/issues/new)

-#### Steam or GitHub?
+### Steam or GitHub?
 This mod is still in development and will be pre-released on Github before it is available on the SteamWorkshop, since I don't own RimWorld on Steam I can't upload it to the RimWorld workshop page.

 # Acknowledgement